airbytehq/airbyte/docs/integrations/sources/hubspot.md

 #### Using API Credentials

-* API Key
+* API KEY

-To obtain the API key for the account, go to settings -&gt; integrations \(under the account banner\) -&gt; API KEY.
+To obtain the API KEY for the account, go to settings -&gt; integrations \(under the account banner\) -&gt; API KEY.
 If you already have an API KEY you can use that.
 Otherwise, generate a new one.
 See [docs](https://knowledge.hubspot.com/integrations/how-do-i-get-my-hubspot-api-key) for more details.

 #### Using OAuth2.0 Credentials